Library Card Terms and Conditions

 - A children’s application form must be signed by a parent or guardian.
 If a parent/guardian is not present, the library card application must be taken home for completion and signature.
-When completed, valid identification/address verification must be presented by the parent or guardian does not need to be present for a child with a signed library card application to be issued their card.
+A parent or guardian does not need to be present for a child with a signed library card application to be issued their card.

 - On the library card application, parents/or guardians determine whether their child may borrow all library materials or only juvenile materials.

 - Parents or legal guardians can register children under the age of 13 for a digital account through the SimplyE app.

 - Parents/guardians are responsible for the lost or damaged materials borrowed by their children